 This course is made up of six units.
 Each unit has five lessons.
-Lesson are made of up activities that include these types of learning:
+Lessons include these types of learning activities:

-- Direct Instruction includes instruction in material related to Deaf culture and American Sign Language; contains practice questions that are not graded. - Vocabulary and Phrases activities include videos of key words and phrases for building ASL vocabulary. - Classifier and Parameter Practice activities include videos highlighting examples of ASL classifiers and parameters for specific signs. - Workbooks are graded questions that come after each Direct Instruction and Vocabulary and Phrases activity. - Checkpoints test mastery of skills from lessons.
+- Direct Instruction includes instruction in material related to Deaf culture and American Sign Language; contains practice questions that are not graded. - Vocabulary and Phrases activities include videos of key words and phrases for building ASL vocabulary. - Classifier and Parameter Practice activities include videos highlighting examples of ASL classifiers and parameters for specific signs. - Workbooks are graded questions that come after each Direct Instruction, Vocabulary and Phrases, and Classifier and Parameter Practice activity. - Checkpoints test mastery of skills from lessons.
 These are graded activities. - Unit Reviews present a summary of the topics, vocabulary words, and phrases covered in a unit.
 Reviews include roleplay exercises to help you practice signing in conversations.
 These are not graded. - Unit Exams test mastery of skills from the unit.
-These are graded activities. - Projects provide an opportunity for practice of more complex skills across several activities or lessons within a unit.
-These activities require a final graded submission.
+These are graded activities.